NaoMod/Towards-an-In-context-LLM-based-Approach-for-Model-Views/Views_Baseline/Book_Publication/README.md

 Below is a screenshot of the final View in the MoDisco browser.

 <img title="View in the MoDisco browser" alt="Book Publication View in the MoDisco browser" src="img/Book_Publication_modisco.png">

+View description (extracted from the User's manual):

+> The Book metamodel has details about each chapter, while the Publication has more information about the publisher and publishing date.
+This is a simple example of two metamodels with overlapping and complementary information.
+The view we will create will bring all this information under a single (virtual) metamodel.